SiriusXM Satellite Radio (info for techies)

 Canadian Links:

-- Canadian snowbirds can now listen to CBC and BBC in Florida,
+- Canadian snowbirds can now listen to CBC and BBC anywhere in the

 - Optional Accessories from Canadian Sources